apache/sis/optional/src/org.apache.sis.referencing.epsg/test/org/apache/sis/referencing/factory/sql/epsg/README.md

 if the argument given to `TableScriptUpdater` (later in this page) is adjusted accordingly.

-If a copy of the original SQL scripts (as downloaded from EPSG) for the previous version is still available, and if the following commands report no difference, then jump to "execute main" step.
+If a copy of the original SQL scripts (as downloaded from EPSG) for the previous version is still available, and if the following commands report no difference, then jump to "Automatic updates after the manual checks" step.

 ```bash
 cd _<directory containing EPSG scripts of previous version>_